 In the case of human subjects, the skin on the back will react very differently to facial skin.

 Also a combination of 2 non comedogenic ingredients can result in a product that is comedogenic.
-It’s hard to know as the testing was done on individual ingredients.
+It’s hard to know as the testing was done on individual ingredients or the product as a whole.

 Human sebum, especially in people who are prone to acne, is comedogenic.
 So even if you avoid all products you will still get acne.
 Also individual skin reacts in very different ways to different products.
 Just because a product is labelled non-comedogenic does not mean it will not react with your skin and clog your pores.
 One product may break you out but work very well for another person.